qiedebeiai/socket.core/README.md

 > Client client.Connect (ip, port);
 * 3. Trigger the connection event
 > Server server.OnAccept (connectId); Received a connection id, can be used to send, receive, close the tag
-> Client client.OnAccept (success); Receives whether to connect to the server successfully
+> Client client.OnConnect(success); Receives whether to connect to the server successfully
 * 4. Send a message
 > Server server.Send (connectId, data, offset, length);
 > Client client.Send (data, offset, length);